 Curry Spaghetti is one of those recipes that I made out of sheer curiosity.
 It is exactly what it sounds like – spaghetti served with a curried tomato sauce – a combination that I had never seen in the wild and, to be honest, didn’t seem terribly appetizing.
 The only thing I had to commend the recipe to me was the source: the St. Louis Symphony of Cooking, a 1964 community cookbook prepared as a fundraiser for the St. Louis (Missouri) Symphony.
 The cookbook is otherwise quite snooty, filled with recipes for lobster and pheasant and whipped squash.
 Even the chapter on One-Pot Recipes, which includes Curry Spaghetti, is peppered with complex dishes with highfalutin names.

 And I couldn’t have been more wrong.
 On the first plate we all agreed that it was “kinda good”.
 And when we started dishing up plate two we decided that this was actually “quite good”.
-And by the time my oldest son and I finished plate three we realize this was way better than it had any right to be, and a perfect fit for the cold and rainy Pacific Northwest night.
-The resulting dish is more like a Cincinnati Chili or old-school chili mac than a traditional spaghetti sauce.
-The curry powder adds some warming spice, but against the background of beef, bacon, and cheese there’s no mistaking this for Indian food.
-Curry Spaghetti perhaps describes the key ingredients accurately, but the final dish is neither curry nor your mom’s spaghetti.
+And by the time I finished plate three I realized this was better than it had any right to be.
+A perfect fit for the cold and rainy Pacific Northwest night.
+More like a Cincinnati Chili or old-school chili mac than a traditional spaghetti sauce.
+The curry powder adds some warming spice, but there’s no mistaking this for Indian food.
+(It’s probably the beef, bacon, and cheese) Curry Spaghetti perhaps describes the key ingredients accurately, but the final dish is neither curry nor your mom’s spaghetti.

 Curry Spaghetti is a meat-heavy dish and works best with simply steamed green vegetables and a green salad.
 Unless you’re counting carbs throw in some crusty bread with butter or storebought garlic bread.
 This would also be a great dish to take camping, and would adapted easily to Dutch oven cooking.
 Enjoy!